 Businesses that that employ 25 or fewer workers, and have average wages under $50,000 per year are eligible to claim this credit.
 The credit was designed as an incentive for companies to start offering health insurance coverage for their employees for the first time or to enable them to maintain existing coverage.

-The maximum tax credit is 35% (50% after 2014.)
+The maximum tax credit is 50%.
 The tax credit can also be carried back or forward to offset prior & future year taxes.
-You can use Form 8941 to claim it.

 Health Care Tax Credit Requirements